Before Your Surgery

 At The Oral Surgery and Dental Implant Specialists of San Diego, we want to do everything possible to ensure that you have a comfortable and safe experience in our office.
-Please review the following preoperative guidelines prior to the day of your scheduled surgery appointment.
-If you have any questions regarding your surgery or any of these guidelines do not hesitate to call our office.
+Please review the following pre-operative guidelines prior to the day of your scheduled surgery appointment.
+If you have any questions regarding your surgery or these guidelines, please call our office.

 Please do not have anything to eat or drink for 8 hours prior to surgery.
 Surgery appointments will be rescheduled if these instructions are not properly followed.

 If you are taking prescription medications for other medical reasons, these may be taken at their normal times with small sips of water.